Wood Badge – Session 2

 Information About This Wood Badge Course:

-Each session runs three full days from Friday morning through Sunday evening.
+Session 1 runs three full days from Friday morning through Sunday evening and Session 2 runs 2 full days Saturday and Sunday.
 There will also be one patrol meeting between the two weekends.

 Course Size is Limited: There will be limited space in the course with acceptance given in the order the applications are received.